ponylang/main.actor.archived/docs-raw-md/http/0.2.0/builtin-Array.md

 Chops the array in half at the split point requested and returns both the left and right portions.
-The original array is trimmed in place and returned as the right portion.
+The original array is trimmed in place and returned as the left portion.
 If the split point is larger than the array, the left portion is the original array and the right portion is a new empty array.
 Both arrays are isolated and mutable, as they do not share memory.